Arun44/Fundamentals-Of-Computing-Specialization/Course1/README.md

 * ### [Pong](https://github.com/Arun44/Fundamentals-Of-Computing-Specialization/blob/master/Course1/Week5/Pong.py)

-## Copy and Paste the code in Codeskulptor.org to play the above games :)
+## Copy and Paste the codes in Codeskulptor.org to play the above games :)